mycpuorg/mycpuorg.github.io/_posts/2021-01-03-set-or-unique.md

   L1 Instruction 64 KiB (x8)
   L2 Unified 512 KiB (x8)
   L3 Unified 8192 KiB (x2)
-Load Average: 0.74, 0.97, 0.81
+Load Average: 0.48, 0.75, 0.79
 ------------------------------------------------------------
 Benchmark                  Time             CPU   Iterations
 ------------------------------------------------------------
-BM_StringCreation       32.2 ns         32.2 ns     21667369
+BM_StringCreation       32.7 ns         32.6 ns     21474767
-BM_StringCopy           74.8 ns         74.8 ns      9387404
+BM_StringCopy           79.9 ns         79.9 ns      8852194

-BM_InitializeNums 1780847955 ns   1780435494 ns          136
+BM_Overhead      45110 ns        45102 ns        15699
-BM_Set              38689124 ns     38681053 ns           18
+BM_Set                310303 ns       310241 ns         2283
 ```

-If a string copy takes `75ns` a RB Tree insertion of 1000 numbers takes millions
+If a string copy takes under `80ns` a RB Tree insertion of 1000 numbers takes
-of times longer?
+tens of thousands of times longer?
 My intuition was that something was not right.
 But it's the
 hallowed ``stdlib`` itself!
 You know, it comes with all that claim of:

 ```
-"It's been
-optimized and tested over decades, so you dummies cannot outdo it in reasonable time"
+"It's been optimized and tested over decades, so you dummies cannot outdo it in reasonable time"
 ```

 To be fair, I also remember the famous: